biocore/songbird/README.md

 The resulting visualization will also include _Q<sup>2</sup>_ values.

-The baseline model above just looks at the means (i.e. intercept), to determine how much better the first model can perform compared to the baseline model.
+The baseline model we generated above is super simple, and doesn't look at any of the sample metadata fields.
+This lets us look at how much better our "first" model performs compared to this baseline model.

 But one can imagine using other baseline models to contrast - for instance, fitting a model on just Temperature to gauge how informative other variables such as Salinity and Oxygen are.
 The _Q<sup>2</sup>_ value is the predictive accuracy estimated from the samples left out of the regression fit.

 **Q.**  _(This answer uses the Red Sea dataset.)_ What can I do with that `regression-biplot.qza` file I get from running `qiime songbird multinomial`?
 Can I eat it?